Pinoccio/docs/carlo.md

 ```

-see the repo on github <a href="https://github.com/pinoccio/client-node-pinoccio">https://github.com/pinoccio/client-node-pinoccio</a> for more info!.
+See the repo on github <a href="https://github.com/pinoccio/client-node-pinoccio">https://github.com/pinoccio/client-node-pinoccio</a> for more info!

 ## Browser

-you may load the client side api js directly from https://api.pinocc.io/pinoccio.js
+You may load the client side API js directly from https://api.pinocc.io/pinoccio.js
-or you may include it in your projects via browserify by depending on ```pinoccio``` node module
+Or you may include it in your projects via browserify by depending on ```pinoccio``` node module

-same repo <a href="https://github.com/pinoccio/client-node-pinoccio">https://github.com/pinoccio/client-node-pinoccio</a>.
+Same repo <a href="https://github.com/pinoccio/client-node-pinoccio">https://github.com/pinoccio/client-node-pinoccio</a>.

-#### install
+#### Install

-install the module and save the version in your package.json!
+Install the module and save the version in your package.json!

 ```
 npm install --save pinoccio